Is My Child Eligible for Free Dental Care Under CDCP in BC?

 Discover more: CDCP eligibility

-Specific Eligibility Criteria for Children in British Columbia
+Eligibility Requirements for Children in British Columbia

 Eligibility for BC families is determined by federal rules and confirmed through your most recent tax filing.
 Your child must be a Canadian resident, under 18, and without access to private dental insurance.
 The CRA verifies adjusted family net income to place your household in the correct cost-sharing tier.